What are Temporary Orders in Texas Divorce?

-A temporary order tells the parties what they may and may not do while the case is pending.
-If children are involved, temporary orders establish provisions for support and visitation prior to final trial.
-If there are issues of property, these orders establish specific types of property and who must pay bills certain until the case is finalized.
+A temporary order filed during a divorce in Texas tells the parties what they may and may not do while the case is pending.
+If children are involved, temporary orders establish provisions for support and visitation prior to the final trial.
+If there are issues of property, these orders establish specific types of property and who must pay certain bills until the case is finalized.

 Contested family law cases often take anywhere from several months to several years from initial filing until final resolution.
-A temporary order is often necessary to help the parties get along during that process.
+A temporary order for divorce in Texas is often necessary to help the parties get along during that process.

-Orders ensure that both parties behave in a manner that allows a fair final resolution.
-In custody cases, they create stability and consistency for the children and give the court the opportunity see how a visitation arrangement will work.
+In custody cases, temporary orders help to create stability and consistency for the children and give the court the opportunity to see how a visitation arrangement will work.
 If one parent does not comply with court orders, it is often an indication that a different custody arrangement may be necessary on a final basis.

 In property cases, temporary orders ensure that all of the bills get paid and both parties have access to community funds.
 Often, parties are able to negotiate a temporary agreement, but if that is not possible, the issues will be presented to the judge.

 What happens during a hearing?

 A Texas temporary order hearing takes place before a judge.
 The judge will hear evidence, usually in the form of testimony of the parties, prior to making a decision.
 You will likely be called as a witness and asked questions by your lawyer and your spouse’s lawyer that are relevant to the decision of filing the order.